libling/sbt-hackling/README.md

 * friendly version resolution via tags and branches
 * friendly DSL
 * finding and resolving dependency conflicts by eviction or something
+* a way to upgrade dependencies automatically

+## Not in scope

+* resolving binary dependencies.
+It's assumed a libling only depends on the Scala stdlib.
+* advanced builds.
+Liblings have a fixed structure and only depend on other liblings.
+  But your build can depend on both liblings and regular binary libraries.

 ## To use a libling